 While we knew that Busabout catered more to this crowd, we had no idea it was a party boat.
 Thankfully, we had fun hanging out with three others who were around our age group (in their thirties).
 They were seeking the same type of experience as we did and this wasn’t quite they were hoping for either.
 In retrospect, we should have done more research and found a boat that catered more to our interest.

 There were quite a few optional activities that came at additional cost – such as the BBQ dinner and Captain’s dinner.
 We didn’t feel the peer pressure to join them and opted out for all of them (except the wine-tasting experience in Hvar that we recommend).
 We headed out into town for cheaper and better food — restaurants were everywhere and it wasn’t difficult to find something cheap and local.

 Breakfast and lunch are included, but alcohol comes at an extra cost.
 Prices on the boat are definitely higher than in town, with a beer costing around €4 and a cocktail around €7.
 Even water comes as an added cost, which is quite alarming if you ask me.

 Would We Recommend this Tour?

 In all honesty, we would never go on this boat trip again.
-On such organized sailing trips, you don’t really get to see and experience each destination as there’s not much emphasis on local culture and history.
-We’re also way over the partying age and getting drunk every night just isn’t what we’re looking for on a trip.
-Trust me, I love to party too, but it just isn’t my main purpose when traveling.
+On such organized sailing trips, you don’t really get to experience Croatia as there’s not much emphasis on local culture and history.
+Trust me, I love to party, but it just isn’t my main purpose when traveling.

 This sailing trip isn’t a perfect fit for us but that doesn’t mean it wouldn’t suit you.
 If you’re a young, solo traveler looking to party and meet other travelers, this trip could be for you.